rmccrear/what-is-word2vec/GHPAGES_README.md

 **Changes Not Appearing**:
 - GitHub Pages can take 1-5 minutes to update
 - Hard refresh your browser (Ctrl+F5 or Cmd+Shift+R)
-- Check GitHub Actions/Pages logs in repository Settings
+- Check GitHub Pages logs in repository Settings

-## Automated Deployment (Optional)

-For automated deployments, consider:
-- GitHub Actions workflow
-- GitHub Pages deployment action
-- Or use a service like Netlify/Vercel for easier deployments

-## Manual Deployment Script
+## Deployment Script (Optional)

 You can create a simple deployment script: